-1. You should know what you’re getting in to
+1. You should know what you’re getting into

 Hint: If you’re joining to boost your ego… you need to seriously reconsider your motivations.
 Joining a board sounds like a fancy place to hangout.
 Chances are, your friends and colleagues will be pretty impressed when you tell them that you’re a director at a great not-for-profit or popular local sports club.
 Stop.
 Right.
 There.
+That’s your ego talking.
+And letting your ego make decisions like this is probably not the best thing to lead you into the boardroom.

 Being a director or board member comes with some serious obligations.
 Things like fiduciary duties and legal responsibilities that you can’t delegate to anyone else.
 Before you commence your board journey, it’s worth taking some time to read through some information online to understand your duties and responsibilities as a director.